 We will need a letter from the other state with the following information:

-Oregon will be verifying that you have at least 180 days of foster care after your 13th birthday and that you exited foster care on or after your 14th birthday.
+Oregon verifies that you have at least 180 days of foster care after your 13th birthday and that you exited foster care on or after your 14th birthday.
 This foster care information should be submitted to:

 ILP Program Coordinator